marcelcastrobr/AWS_solution_architect/compute/EBS.markdown

 | Usecase |  Most work loads | Databases | Big data  & Warehouse | File servers | workload where data is infrequently accessed.
 | Max IOPS Volume | 16.000 | 64.000 | 500 | 250 | 40-200 |

+# EBS Snapshots
+- Backups data from your EBS volume to S3.
+- Snapshots are incremental backups.
+- Snapshots are constrained to the AWS Region where they were created.